FatimaBOliveira/pands-weekly-tasks/README.md

 ## Week 6 - [squareroot.py](squareroot.py)
 - Program that will check a positive floating number and will show the an approximation of its square root, using the Newton's Method.

 For this task I will ask the user to input a positive number, as negative numbers don't have square roots.
 The Newton's Method calculation to get the [square root](https://www.geeksforgeeks.org/find-root-of-a-number-using-newtons-method/) is: root = 0.5 * (x + (number/x)).
 To get x, I need to multiply the number inputted by 0.5.
 I use a [while loop](https://www.w3schools.com/python/python_while_loops.asp), so the function runs only when the condition is true.
-Then for the final answer, I [return](https://realpython.com/python-return-statement/) the root to close the loop and then I request the machine to print the number that was square rooted and the result of it, [rounded](https://www.w3schools.com/python/ref_func_round.asp) in 1 decimal point.
+Then I [return](https://realpython.com/python-return-statement/) the root to close the loop, and for the final answer I request the machine to print the number that was square rooted and the result of it [rounded](https://www.w3schools.com/python/ref_func_round.asp) in 1 decimal point.
 ```
 number = float(input("Please enter a positive number: "))
 x = 0.5 * number